b1ndark/project4/README.md

 - #### Forum Page

   - The accessed the User will have a list of Posts displayed.
-  - If there is more than four posts the page will be paginated where the User will be able to go next/previous page.
+  - If there are more than four posts the page will be paginated where the User will be able to go next/previous page.
   - Within the Forum page a Search bar is displayed in the navbar so the User can look for the pretended post.
   - At the top there is a Add Post button that will take you to the Add Post page so you can add posts and contribute to the community.
   - When a post within the Post list is selected it will take you to the Post detail page.